-Amount recorded in the consolidated financial statements at the end of the current consolidated fiscal year
+(1) Amount recorded in the consolidated financial statements at the end of the current consolidated fiscal year

-The nuclear power generation facility, including construction in progress, was recognized at ¥359,317 million (\$2,935,359 thousand) and ¥366,833 million on the consolidated balance sheets at the end of the current consolidated fiscal year and previous consolidated fiscal year and accounted for about 6% of total assets.
+The nuclear power generation facility, including construction in progress, was recognized on the consolidated balance sheets at \pm 350,194 million (2,622,391 thousand) and accounted for about 5% of total assets at the end of the current consolidated fiscal year and \pm 359,317 million and for about 6% of total assets at the end of the previous consolidated fiscal year.
 Impairment was not recognized in the consolidated fiscal year because the total amount of future cash flows exceeded the book value of noncurrent assets in the nuclear power business.